Michigan Law OUTlaws

 3.7.1 – Lead recruitment efforts for prospective and admitted students with the full support of the Executive Board.

-3.7.1.1 – Organize Outlaws participation at Phone–a–Thons and other admissions events.
+3.7.1.1 – Organize OUTlaws participation at Phone–a–Thons and other admissions events.

-3.7.1.2 – Organize Outlaws Preview Weekends activities with the full assistance and support of the Executive Board.
+3.7.1.2 – Organize OUTlaws Preview Weekends activities with the full assistance and support of the Executive Board.

 3.7.1.3 – Ensure that recruitment efforts include resources and programming dedicated towards prospective and admitted applicants with underrepresented intersecting identities.